 The above shows that manufacturers recommend 2~5 watts for each gallon of water.
-One thing I have noticed though, is that lack of wattage can be compensated by good water current in the fish tank to a certain point.
-Once after I had replaced my EHEIM Jager Aquarium Thermostat Heater 100W with a Rena SmartHeater Aquarium Heater 50W in my 40 gallon aquarium (because the Jager was too bright for my aquarium’s black background), the water temperature was stable because of the good water flow.
-The only difference is that the 50W heater has to stay on for a longer period of time than the 100w.
+One thing I have noticed though is that good water current in the fish tank can compensate for the lack of wattage.
+To a certain point anyway.
+Once after I had replaced my EHEIM Jager Aquarium Thermostat Heater 100W with a Rena SmartHeater Aquarium Heater 50W in my 40-gallon aquarium (because the Jager was too bright for my aquarium’s black background), the water temperature was stable because of the excellent water flow.
+The only difference is that the 50W heater has to stay on for a more extended period than the 100w.

-Of course if the fish tank is way too big for the heater it will not work.
-For example, if you use a 50w heater for a 180-gallon or even 250-gallon tank, it might still not be enough even if you have an awesome water current in the fish tank.
+Of course, if the fish tank is way too big for the heater it will not work.
+For example, if you use a 50w heater for a 180-gallon or even 250-gallon tank, it might still not be enough even if you have an excellent water current in the fish tank.

-While all aquarium heaters will turn themselves off once the water has reached a predetermined temperature, if you place a too high wattage heater in a too small fish tank, say a 300w heater in a 5-gallon tank, this might result in the heater being too hot to touch for the fish.
-Another down side of having a too high wattage heater for a too small tank is the heater will heat the water up to the temperature you set way too fast.
+All aquarium heaters will turn themselves off once the water has reached a predetermined temperature.
+However, if you place a too high wattage heater in a too small fish tank, say a 300w heater in a 5-gallon tank, this might result in the heater being too hot to touch for the fish.
+Another downside of having an excessively high wattage heater for a too small tank is the heater will heat the water up to the temperature you set way too fast.
 It will result in too frequent on and off of the heater.
-The top reason for most break-downs of aquarium heaters is the result of too frequent ons and offs.
-It can mean shorter life for the heater if the heater’s wattage is too high for the fish tank.
+The top reason for most break-downs of aquarium heaters is the result of too numerous on and offs.
+It can mean a shorter life for the heater if the heater’s wattage is too high for the fish tank.

-Installing a proper aquarium heater in your tropical fish tank is essential for the well-being of your tropical fish.
-You should check the water temperature every time you visit your aquarium as part of the routine in order to notice any problem or malfunction in time.
-The electricity bill will only be a few bucks a month, because the aquarium heater will not be always on.
-It is absolutely worth the cost.
+Installing a proper aquarium heater in your tropical fish tank is crucial for the well-being of your tropical fish.
+You should check the water temperature every time you visit your aquarium.
+Make it a part of the routine to notice any problem or malfunction in time.
+The electricity bill will only be a few bucks a month because the aquarium heater will not be always on.
+It is worth the cost.